Learn what's required for each field on the W2 form and for Box 12.

 Provides a brief description of the local, city, or other state tax being paid.
 The description may identify a particular city, or may identify a state tax such as State Disability Insurance (SDI) payments.

-Statutory employee means that you must report the wages from this W-2 (and any other W2 forms marked "statutory employee") on Form 1040 Schedule C. Your wages are not subject to income tax withholding (there will be a zero or blank amount in Box 2), but are subject to Social Security and Medicare taxes (so Boxes 3 through 6 will be filled out).
+Statutory employee means that you must report the wages from this W-2 (and any other W2 forms marked "statutory employee") on Form 1040 Schedule C. Your wages aren't subject to income tax withholding (there'll be a zero or blank amount in Box 2), but are subject to Social Security and Medicare taxes (so Boxes 3 through 6 will be filled out).
 Statutory employees are strongly urged to use tax preparation software to calculate their taxes.

-Retirement plan means that you must report the wages from this W-2 (and any other W2 forms marked "statutory employee") on Form 1040 Schedule C. Your wages are not subject to income tax withholding (there will be a zero or blank amount in Box 2), but are subject to Social Security and Medicare taxes (so Boxes 3 through 6 will be filled out).
+Retirement plan means that you must report the wages from this W-2 (and any other W2 forms marked "statutory employee") on Form 1040 Schedule C. Your wages aren't subject to income tax withholding (there'll be a zero or blank amount in Box 2), but are subject to Social Security and Medicare taxes (so Boxes 3 through 6 will be filled out).
 Statutory employees are strongly urged to use tax preparation software to calculate their taxes.

 |Third-party sick pay||

 Third-party sick pay means that you received sick pay under your employer's third-party insurance policy.
 (Instead of receiving sick pay directly from your employer as part of your regular paycheck.)
-Sick pay is not included in your taxable wages.
+Sick pay isn't included in your taxable wages.

 W-2 Box 12 codes